-Lower East Side, Manhattan- This morning, police pursued a man throughout Lower Manhattan, after he attempted to rob two separate banks, according to officials.
+Lower East Side, Manhattan- On Wednesday morning, police pursued a man throughout Lower Manhattan, after he attempted to rob two separate banks, according to officials.

 At approximately, 11 a.m., police received a report of someone attempting to hold up the Chase Bank located near the intersection of Delancey St. and Essex St., within the confines of the 7th Precinct, the NYPD said.
 After arriving on the scene, the precinct sergeant called for a mobilization of police officers in the area to spread out and begin a canvas for the robbery suspect, according to police radio transmissions.

 Less than an hour later, police received reports of a second attempted bank robbery—this robbery was reported at the Citibank located on Broadway, near East 8th St, according to police.